ceejbot/galls-law/webrebels.md

 # [fit] invariably found to have evolved
 # [fit] from a simple system that worked.

 ^ A complex system that works is invariably found to have evolved from a simple system that worked.
 Do you want to argue with this?
-Hold this thought.
-Let's start with a monolith.
+What does it have to do with monoliths?
+Well, let's find out.

 ---

 ![](images/Monolith-Sun-Moon.png)

-^ Lots of us start with monoliths!
+^ Yay monoliths!
 What's a monolith besides something that has Richard Strauss accompanying it?

 ---